 Protein bars are another portable way to keep you from feeling hungry or sluggish.
 Not only does a small amount of protein make you feel full, but it also provides a slow, long-lasting surge of energy.
 These bars come in different amounts of protein, and you don’t necessarily need one that has the most protein in it.
 You should consider two things when picking a protein bar: the number of calories and the taste.
 It does you no good to eat a 500 calorie protein bar.
 You may as well eat a candy bar.
 Get a variety of protein bars and try them out.
 Eating healthy and quick does not have to be an ordeal.

-Don’t let your assignment get the best of you.
+Don’t let your travel nurse assignment get the best of you.
 Keeping healthy and nutritious snacks close by will keep you at your best while you’re on the floor.